gg2yy/hackintosh-xeon-asrock_x99_formula-sapphire_rx580_nitro_8g/README.md

-   This is my complete EFI folder to be used for hackintosh on ASROCK X99 FORMULA
+   This is my complete EFI folder to be used for hackintosh on ASROCK X99 OC FORMULA

    * Hardware
       * ASROCK X99 Formula: